-Below are listed various chat sites on the internet for real time chatting that can provide disability information and emotional support.
-Try checking out some of the places listed below, but always remember to consult with your doctor on any information regarding disabilities that others may share with you.
+Also, listed below are various chat sites on the internet for real time chatting that can provide disability information and emotional support.
+Try checking out some of the places listed below, but always remember to consult with your doctor on any information regarding health issues and disabilities that others may share with you.

 1 - Video Chat Increases Self-Confidence, Mood, and Overcoming Shyness - Chatki study shows people who regularly video chat online display increased confidence, mood and are less shy | 2017/10/25